ncatlab/nlab-content/pages/1/0/7/4/24701/content.md

 #### Dependent heterogeneous identification types

-Dependent heterogeneous identification types are important for defining the rules for higher inductive types.
+Dependent heterogeneous identification types are important for defining the rules for higher inductive types and for characterizing the extensionality principle for dependent sum types.

 Formation rule for dependent heterogeneous identification types:
 $$\frac{